 If using an extra adhesive like Mastisol or SkinTac, place that additional adhesive under the patch.
-And take care to avoid the spot where needle inserts.
-Let this additional adhesive thoroughly dry before inserting the needle.
+And take care to avoid the spot where the needle inserts.
+Let this other adhesive thoroughly dry before inserting the needle.

-Depending on weather and other factors, it may take a full 12 hours for the patch to fully dry and stick to the skin.
+Depending on weather and other factors, it may take 12 hours for the patch to fully dry and stick to the skin.

-Is the sensor patch peeling off too early before the full 10 days?
+Is the sensor patch peeling off too early before the entire ten days?

 First, make sure you follow all the instructions to clean and dry the skin.

-Although the adhesive quality starts to give away around 10 days, here are some good directions from Dexcom that will help you keep the unit on for the full 10 days.
+Although the adhesive quality starts to give away around ten days, Dexcom has some good directions that will help you keep the unit on for the entire ten days.

-You may want to also explore a popular third-party adhesive support called ‘SKIN GRIP’ that is available from Amazon.
+You may also want to explore a popular third-party adhesive support called ‘SKIN GRIP’ available from Amazon.

 Advancements in Diabetes sensors coming in 2020/ 2021

-The new G7 sensor units are expected to significantly lower cost, fully disposable and most importantly it will extend the wear time from the current 10 days to a 14 – 15-day timeframe.
+The new G7 sensor units are expected to be significantly lower cost, fully disposable, and, most importantly, extend the wear time from the current ten days to a 14 – 15-day timeframe.

 We sometimes use affiliate links in our content from Amazon and others.
 It doesn’t cost you anything but helps us pay our expenses.
 Thank you for the support!
 Last update on 2022-09-27 / Affiliate links / Images from Amazon Product Advertising API